noahjkrueger/326-dubblestuforeo/docs/milestone2.md

 - pid, the post ID number integer
 - title, a string that is the post title
 - image, the image included in the post
+- description, a string that is the post description
 - ingredient_keys, an array of ingredients used to index the post within index
 - ingredients, a string of ingredients, including brands and measurements that is displayed on post
 - instructions, a string of the instructions to be included on the post.